What is gigabit broadband?

 Unfortunately the situation right now is that while there are some ISPs offering gigabit in the UK, they operate in very few areas.
 Though if you’re lucky enough to be within the coverage zones you may be pleasantly surprised by the relatively affordable cost.

-Hyperoptic is a pure fibre provider that focuses on big blocks of flats.
+Hyperoptic is a pure fibre provider that focuses on new blocks of flats.
 They started out in London but are expanding to Sheffield, Newcastle, Birmingham and Nottingham.
 At £60 per month for unlimited 1Gb it’s a very affordable option - if you can get it.
 Hyperoptic also offers 100Mb and 20Mb packages, and there’s a standard £40 connection fee on all tiers.

 Gigler is another gigabit fibre service, though presently they only operate in a small area of Bournemouth.
 Their regular price is a little lower at £50 per month, however unlike Hyperoptic it’s not unlimited, though the 1TB usage cap is very high.